HewJhong/1st_Day_Hack/README.md

 # i-Lens :sunglasses:

 ## Introduction
-This web application implements Tensorflow to allow people who are blind or suffer from sight *illness
+This web application implements Tensorflow to allow people who are blind or suffer from sight *illness to move to other places which they haven't went before without guidance and assistance for other people.

 # Installation